HadrienG2/subwoofer/README.md

   in-register value followed by multiplying by another in-register constant.
   This does not directly translates to a hardware figure or merit, but we need it to interprete the next benchmarks.
-* By subtracting the duration of `average` in onde configuration from the duration of another benchmark in the same configuration, you can estimate the latency/throughput of...
+* By subtracting the duration of `average` in one configuration from the duration of another benchmark in the same configuration, you can estimate the latency/throughput of...
     - `mul_average`: MUL with a possibly subnormal operand